Benefits of membership

 The opportunity to meet up with fellow Kewites and their families.
 Events include the Student Supper and Annual Dinner, both held at Kew, the AGM and Soirée held at Kew or Wakehurst Place, and day, weekend, or week-long trips to places of interest around the UK, Ireland or other parts of Europe, often with a horticultural, botanical or mycological theme.

-Friends of Kew members of Kew Guild are entitled to individual Friends membership at the staff discount price of £35.
-The membership must be paid for by Direct Debit and entitles you to free entry to Kew and Wakehurst Place for you and a family member, Kew Magazine delivered to your home three times a year and discounts in Kew’s shops.
-Call 020 8332 3200 with your membership number for more details.
+Kewites are entitled to individual membership at the staff discount price of £35.
+The membership must be paid for by Direct Debit and entitles free entry to Kew and Wakehurst Place for you and a family member, Kew Magazine delivered to your home three times a year and discounts in Kew’s shops.
+Call 020 8332 3200 with your Guild membership number for more details.

 How to join

-Please click download Kew Guild CIO Membership Application Form.
+Please click to download Kew Guild CIO Membership Application Form.

 To view this document you will need a copy of Adobe Acrobat Reader.
 If you do not already have a copy it is available free from the Adobe website.

 Complete the form electronically and email to firstname.lastname@example.org, or print and send by post to the Membership Secretary, Kew Guild, c/o Herbarium, Royal Botanic Gardens, Kew, Richmond, Surrey TW9 3AE, UK.